cubito1080/Codigo-sucio/diseño de algoritmos/Analizar_algortimos.md

 Analyzing an algorithm has come to mean predicting the resources that the algorithm requires.
 Occasionally, resources such as memory, communication bandwidth, or computer hardware are of primary concern, but most often it is computational time that we want to measure.
 Generally, by analyzing several candidate algorithms for a problem, a most efficient one can be easily identified.
-Such analysis may indicate more than one viable candidate, but several inferior algorithms are usually discarded in the process.
+Such analysis may indicate more than one viable candidate, but several inferior algorithms are usually discarded in the process.

 we will assume generic one proccesor for our studies, **random-access machine (RAM)**  In the RAM model, instructions are executed one after another, with no concurrent operations